planity/test_recrutement/backend_confirmed/README.md

 To simulate low memory constraints, your program should work with `node --max_old_space_size=50`

-The use of external libraries is not allowed
+The use of external libraries that would do the all job for you is obviously not allowed

 ## Example